-Then you need to conduct A/B tests on your site to understand what works best for your audience.
 Don’t worry if you don’t have the budget or resources for an enterprise-level A/B testing solution.
-Google Optimize is a free A/B testing and personalization product, which is a perfect solution for small and medium-sized businesses like yours that need powerful testing.
+Google Optimize is a free A/B testing and personalization product, which is the perfect solution for small and medium-sized businesses like yours that need powerful testing.

-Best of all, it is built right on top of Google Analytics, so you can start using your Analytics data to conduct A/B tests and improve conversions on your site right away.
+Best of all, it’s built right on top of Google Analytics, so you can start using your Analytics data to conduct A/B tests and improve conversions on your site right away.

-We’ll walk you through how to use Google Optimize to run A/B tests for free.
+We’ll walk you through how to use Google Optimize to perform A/B testing for free.

-To be able to conduct an A/B test on your site with Google Optimize, you’ll have to connect your site to Google Analytics as well as Google Optimize.
+To conduct an A/B test on your site with Google Optimize, you’ll need to connect your site to both Google Analytics and Google Optimize.

-MonsterInsights is the only Google Analytics plugin that lets you connect Google Optimize to your site and conduct A/B tests hassle free.
+MonsterInsights is the only Google Analytics plugin that helps you easily connect Google Optimize to your site and conduct A/B tests hassle free.

-For a step by step guide, read how to set up Google Optimize in WordPress.
+For a full step-by-step guide on setting up Google Optimize, read how to set up Google Optimize in WordPress.

-After the setup, you’ll also have to install the Google Optimize extension on Chrome browser.
-This extension enables you to use Optimize visual editor to create test variant on your site by tweaking text, images, layouts and more.
+After the setup, you’ll also have to install the Google Optimize extension in your Chrome browser.
+This extension enables you to use Optimize visual editor to create test variants on your site by tweaking text, images, layouts and more.

 Create Your First A/B Test

 For the sake of this example, let’s make our test simple.
-We’ll be testing whether improving the headline of our landing page by explicitly asking our users to take action will boost conversion.
+We’ll be testing whether improving the headline of our landing page by explicitly asking our users to take action will boost our conversion rate.

 Original headline: Download the Definitive Guide to Google Analytics eBook